orangejuice/blog/data/activity/book-歡樂宋-中國歷史上最幸福的朝代-沒去過宋朝-別說你到過人間天堂！-2020/record.en.md

 ---
-title: "Joyful Song: The Happiest Dynasty in Chinese History, if You Haven't Been to the Song Dynasty, Don't Say You've Been to Paradise!"
+title: "Joyful Song: The Happiest Dynasty in Chinese History, Don’t Say You’ve Been to Paradise if You Haven’t Been to the Song Dynasty!"
-slug: joyful-song-the-happiest-dynasty-in-chinese-history-if-you-havent-been-to-the-song-dynasty-dont-say-youve-been-to-paradise
 category: book
 status: todo
 rating: 0